bendqh1/bash/handbook/regex.md

 The concepts of **pattern** and **matching** (via pattern-to-pattern comparison) are important for learning regex.

-## man

-To find a letter argument until a space in `man` do:

--X[, ]

-* X here is the letter of the argument.
-* [, ] here "the letter" with a comma or a whitespace if there is any right after --- until any other character.

 ## Visual Studio Code

 * Click `CTRL+Shift+P`, then choose Convert indentation to Tabs